History of the Catholic Church and homosexuality: Vatican Councils

 Neither the First Vatican Council nor the Second Vatican Council directly discussed the issue of homosexuality, but nor did they alter the judgement of earlier councils.
 However, homosexual activity frequently remained referenced in general church documents where appropriate as crimen pessimum (the worst crime), including that codified in 1917.

+According to the Catechism of Saint Pius X, sodomy is one of the four sins that "are said to cry to God for vengeance".

 Modern-day popes

 Pope Paul VI

 In 1976, Pope Paul VI became the first pontiff in modern history to deny the accusation of homosexuality against him.
 In January 1976, he had published a homily, Persona Humana: Declaration on Certain Questions concerning Sexual Ethics, that outlawed premarital and extra-marital sex, condemned homosexuality, and forbade masturbation.
 In response, Roger Peyrefitte—who had already written in two of his books that Paul VI had engaged in a longtime homosexual relationship—repeated his charges in an interview with a French gay magazine.
 When reprinted in Italian, this interview brought the rumors to a wider public and caused an uproar.
 Peyrefitte asserted that Paul VI was a hypocrite who had participated in a long-term sexual relationship with a movie actor.
 Widespread rumors identified the actor as Paolo Carlini, who had played a small part in the Audrey Hepburn film Roman Holiday (1953).
 In a brief address to a crowd of approximately 20,000 in St. Peter's Square on 18 April, Montini called the charges "horrible and slanderous insinuations" and appealed for prayers on his behalf.
-Special prayers for Pope VI were said in all Italian Roman Catholic churches in "a day of consolation".
+Special prayers for Pope Paul VI were said in all Italian Roman Catholic churches in "a day of consolation".
 The charges have resurfaced periodically.
 In 1994, Franco Bellegrandi, a former Vatican honour chamberlain and correspondent for the Vatican newspaper L'Osservatore Romano, alleged that Paul VI had been blackmailed and had promoted fellow homosexuals to positions of power within the Vatican.
 In 2006, the newspaper L'Espresso reported that the private papers of police commander General Giorgio Manes accepted the blackmail story as true, and that they claimed Italian Prime Minister Aldo Moro had been asked to help.